Vela Ramamoorthy

-Vela Ramamoorthy is a Tamil writer and actor who has appeared in Tamil language films.
+Vela Ramamoorthy is an Indian writer and actor who has appeared in Tamil language films.
+Before coming to the film industry, he worked as a district coordinator for Arivoli Iyakkam, a government special program for giving education and knowledge to the Tamil community for several years.
+He wrote several stage drama scripts and created a drama and cultural group named Karvaikattu Kalaikkuzu.

 Career

 Ramamoorthy is a PUC Graduate.
 He joined the Indian Army and served for five years before being posted in Post office.
 Since he is a writer, many people would come to meet him in his office.

 Ramamoorthy has written acclaimed Tamil novels including Kuttra Parambarai, Kuruthi Aattam, Pattathu Yaanai and is considered one of the leading Tamil story writers of his time.
-He was also involved in the dispute regarding the rights of making a film out of Kuttra Parambarai and had supported Bala's project ahead of Bharathiraja's.
+He was also involved in the dispute regarding the rights of making a film out of Kuttra Parambarai.
+He had supported Bala's project ahead of Bharathiraja's.
 He has also written the book Vela Ramamoorthy Kathaikal which is a compilation of short stories.